ODiogoSilva/ElConcatenero3/README.md

 - Nexus
 - ZORRO weigths files (these weigths files that are associated with their respective alignment files can be jointly concatenated)

+Recently, ElConcatenero3 has received several new features:

+- Collapse alignments into unique haplotypes.
+Taxa in the output alignment will be Haplotypes and their correspondance to the original taxa will be provided in a secondary file with the '.haplotypes' extension
+- Code gaps into a binary state matrix that is appended at the end of the alignment, following the method of Simmons and Ochoterena (2000).
+This will only work when the output format is Nexus, and it can be red by MrBayes
+- Columns of the alignment with excessive missing data can be filtered according to two user-specified thresholds (a threshold for the maximum proportion of gap and missing data, and another for missing data only).

+Other minor improvements include:

+- Specific taxa can be removed from the output alignments when converting/concatenating files
+- In the Nexus output format, the outgroup may be set when converting/cocatenating

 There is no need for instalation.
-The only requirement is that the wingman library must be on the same directory as ElConcatenero3.py (or you can use any other way to let the main script know where the module is).
+The only requirement is that the wingman library must be on the same directory as PhD_Easy.py (or you can use any other way to let the main script know where the module is).
 I do recommend, to make it easier to call the program, that you add it to your $PATH variable.
 This can be done by declaring "export $PATH=$PATH:/path/to/ElConcatenero3" on your .bashrc, or your shell specific rc file.

 Finally, please note that ElConcatero3.py is not immune to bugs, and I'll be happy to know about them through my e-mail (o.diogosilva@gmail.com) so that I can fix them.
 Any suggestions or comments are also welcome.

 ### Options

-ElConcatenero3.py has the following options (which can also be consulted by typing "ElConcatenero3.py -h" or "ElConcatenero3.py --help in the command line):
+PhD_Easy.py has the following options (which can also be consulted by typing "PhD_Easy.py -h" or "PhD_Easy.py --help in the command line):

 ####optional arguments: